-It was, however, an ambiguity in identifying a boundary component with an orbifold point; in the present paper, we demonstrate that this ambiguity is due to choice of the type of an orbifold point corresponding to the given boundary component; we therefore provide the combinatorial description of Riemann surfaces with holes and with orbifold points of arbitrary orders.
-We show that mutations for orbifold points of order greater than two are given by three-, not two-term transformations determined by a second-order reciprocal polynomial.
+In the present paper we provide the combinatorial description of Riemann surfaces with holes and with orbifold points of arbitrary orders.
+We show that mutations for orbifold points of order greater than two are given by three-term transformations (unlike the two-term transformations for order two) determined by a second-order reciprocal polynomial.
 We prove the Laurent phenomenon and positivity property for these transformations.
-The positive coefficients of Laurent polynomials however become not necessarily integers in the presence of orbifold points of order greater than three.
-On the shear-coordinate side, we define the complete set of real-valued coordinates, construct all the geodesic functions for such surfaces, all the mapping-class-group transformations, and prove the regularity condition, that is, that all elements of the corresponding Fuchsian group are hyperbolic or parabolic ones except precisely elements conjugate to passing around orbifold points.
-We therefore have a regular (up to exactly the indicated orbifold points) Riemann surface with holes for any choice of the introduced real coordinates, and vice versa; these coordinates parameterize therefore the corresponding Teichm\"uller spaces of Riemann surfaces with holes and with orbifold points.
+The positive coefficients of Laurent polynomials however are not necessarily integral in the presence of orbifold points of order greater than three.
+On the shear-coordinate side, we define the complete set of real-valued coordinates, construct all the geodesic functions for such surfaces, all the mapping-class-group transformations, and prove the regularity condition, that is, that all elements of the corresponding Fuchsian group are hyperbolic or parabolic ones except elements conjugate to loops around orbifold points.
+We therefore have a regular (up to exactly the indicated orbifold points) Riemann surface with holes for any choice of the introduced real coordinates, and vice versa; these coordinates parametrize therefore the corresponding Teichm\"uller spaces of Riemann surfaces with holes and with orbifold points of arbitrary orders.